jeancochrane/jeancochrane.com/content/blog/recursion-and-iteration.md

 Stepping through the execution of the procedure reveals that its process maintains the same "shape" throughout: three arguments, each changing slightly, and an operator.

 ```scheme
 <iterative execution>
 ```
+Effectively, this is very similar behavior to a for-loop, where a counter diminishes as a state variable gets updated.
+Like for-loops, this process is _iterative_: rather than expanding on itself until it reaches and endpoint, it simply steps through a counter until the counter is exhausted.
+As a bonus, Scheme's tail-recursion means that we can toss the stack frame after each call, so we don't have to keep any data in memory other than the current values of the state variable at any given point in time.
+Nice!

 For contrast, here's an implementation of the function that is recursive at the level of both process _and_ procedure:

 ```scheme
 <recursive procedure>